 I have a CISSP or other industry cybersecurity certificate.
 Can it transfer into the program for credit?

 Unfortunately, we do not accept industry certifications for transfer credit into our cybersecurity graduate programs.
 However, if you have earned a CISSP within the last 5 years, you may ‘skip’ CYBR 620 (Introduction to Cybersecurity) in your first semester and take another course in its place – just include documented evidence of the certification status with your application.
 (Note that you will still need 30 credits to graduate.)

 Does UMBC offer a cybersecurity Ph.D. program?

 Not at this time.
-However, UMBC does offer postgraduate programs in computer science and/or information systems where you can pursue cybersecurity research at the doctoral level.
+However, UMBC does offer doctoral programs in computer science and/or information systems where you can pursue cybersecurity research at the doctoral level.
 Contact these departments for additional information.
-(Courses taken within the cybersecurity M.P.S. may be applied towards those programs in some situations.)
+Depending on program policies, some courses from the cybersecurity M.P.S. may be applied towards doctoral programs.

 Can I transfer graduate credits from another institution into the UMBC Cybersecurity Program?

 You may be able to transfer up to six graduate credit hours earned from another institution into a UMBC cybersecurity program.
 Contact the Graduate Program Director, email@example.com, to discuss your situation and be sure to include a complete course description.
 A 3.0 GPA is required for each course transferred.
 Once you are admitted and an enrolled student in UMBC’s program, you must complete and submit a Transfer of Credit Request Form.